lemanh-tuong/remixjs-crud-boilerplate-with-restful-api/app/shared/ReactJS/components/DesignSystem/AntDesign/components/Checkbox/README.md

 # Overview

-The `Checkbox` component extends the functionality of the Ant Design Checkbox component by providing additional customization and support for stricter type safety.
-It maintains its own state and triggers a callback function when its state changes.
+The `Checkbox` component extends the functionality of the Ant Design Checkbox component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Checkbox component.

 # Props